solliancenet/conference-ai-workshop/guide.md

  - `LMDW / Neisson Distillery is the Distributor.
 Neisson Small Batch 7 is the Brand Name.
 The Type is dark rum.
 The Bottle Volume is 777 ml.
 It's price is $210.89.`

  - `Papa's Pilar is the Distributor.
 Rye-Finished Rum is the Brand Name.
 The Type is dark rum.
 The Bottle Volume is 750 ml.
 The Price is $50.99.`

+## Prize categories!

+We will be handing out prizes at the end of the event for the best agent responses in different categories:

+1. Best overall
+2. Funniest
+3. Most creative
+4. Biggest fail
+5. Fan favorite (up for a vote)

+Email your submissions to [training@solliance.net](mailto:training@solliance.net)

+Best of luck!